 Everyone can benefit from a little help now and then when it comes to financial literacy.
 One of the first steps in improving your own financial literacy is creating a budget.
-However, 60 percent of 1,649 adults who took part in a National Foundation for Credit Counseling survey said they don’t have one.
+However, 65 percent of adults in a 2020 survey shared that they had no idea how much money they spent the previous month.

 If this sounds like you, it’s time to actively manage your money and start achieving your financial goals.